 - Give work related performance and quality feedback to interviewing staff;

 - Conduct Field interviewer training including telephone training, in-person training, refresher training during project, and other training deemed necessary by project.

 - Assist with interviewer recruiting tasks, writing and reviewing project materials, mentoring of the interviewing staff and other relevant tasks as directed by the Regional Manager

 - Occasionally serve as an interviewer, with responsibilities including but not limited to gaining cooperation from groups of respondents (i.e. school personnel), listing segments, conducting interviews, and other additional tasks required by a project.

-- Strong supervisory knowledge and skills;
+- Proven supervisory experience and skills

 - Ability to evaluate cost and production data and take appropriate action when necessary;